urbanairship/ios-library/README.rst

     libsqlite3.dylib
     CoreTelephony.framework (Exists in iOS 4+ only, so make it a weak link for 3.x compatibility) StoreKit.framework
+    CoreLocation.framework

 Build Settings
 ##############

 **Compiler**

-LLVM 2.1 is the default compiler for all projects and the static library.
+LLVM 4.0 is the default compiler for all projects and the static library.

 **Header search path**